 Once all the packing material from the box is removed, Insert fuse in the back panel.

-Use the 'Green On-Off' switch on the front panel to switch on the unit.
-DO NOT USE THE ON-OFF SWITCH ON THE BACK PANEL.
+- $\hfill\square$ Use the 'Green On-Off'switch on the front panel to switch ON the unit. - DO NOT USE THE ON-OFF SWITCH ON THE BACK PANEL.
 (USE IT ONLY IF THE GREEN SWITCH IN THE FRONT PANEL IS NOTWORKING).

-When the unit is switched ON, It will open in the default screen 'External NON- SYNC'.
-Set the RTC and for this refer page number-28- Set RTC - To Change Date and Time Using the keys on the Keypad, press 'Defib - Check' key and 'Press Charge Key' is displayed in the message window.
-Press the Blue Charge button on the front panel The capacitor charges and 'Press Discharge Key' is displayed in the message window.
-Press the Red Discharge button on the front panel.
-The capacitor discharges internally and the internal circuit is checked and a Print- Out describing that the Manual Defib Check mode is completed is generated.
+□ When the unit is switched ON, It will open in the default screen 'External NON- SYNC'.

+- □ Set the RTC and for this refer page number-28-Set RTC - To Change Date and Time - Using the keys on the Keypad, press 'Defib -Check' key and 'Press Charge Key' is displayed in the message window. - \Box Press 'Charge key (2) on the keypad. - □ The capacitor charges and 'Press Discharge Key' is displayed in the message window. - Press the Red(3) Shock key on the front panel. - □ The capacitor discharges internally and the internal circuit is checked and a Print- Out describing that the Manual Defib Check mode is completed is generated.
-Note: If the paddles are not placed in the cradles, then Defib Check mode will not be completed.
-'Place Pads in Cradle' message is displayed in the message window.

-- ✓ To go to Defibrillation mode, press the Defib'key on the keypad. - ✓ Use the paddles to deliver selected amount of the energy. - ✓ To go to Monitor mode, press the 'Monitor' key on the keypad.
-You can monitor ECG, SpO2, and NIBP in this mode. - ✓ The connectors for the parameters and printer are on the side panel. - ✓ After completing all these connections and checks your unit is ready to use. - ✓ When the device is not in use, switch off the unit using the front panel On-Off switch on the front panel - ✓ If device is not in use for a long time, then charge the device regularly.
+- Note: If the paddles are not placed in the cradles, then Defib Check mode will not be completed.
+'Place Pads in Cradle' message is displayed in the message window. - To go to Defibrillation mode, press the 'Defib' key on the keypad. - ✓ Use the paddles to deliver selected amount of the energy. - ✓ To go to Monitor mode, press the 'Monitor' key on the keypad.
+You can monitor ECG, SpO2, and NIBP in this mode. - ✓ The connectors for the parameters and printer are on the side panel. - ✓ After completing all these connections and checks your unit is ready to use. - ✓ When the device is not in use, switch off the unit using the front panelOn-Off switch on the frontpanel - ✓ If device is not in use for a long time, then charge the device regularly.